delftswa2017/desosa2017/README.md

 [beets]: http://beets.io/
 [kibana]: https://www.elastic.co/products/kibana

-During a 8 week period, the students spent one third of their time on this course, and engaged with these systems in order to understand and describe their software architecture.
+During a 8-week period, the students spent one third of their time on this course, and engaged with these systems in order to understand and describe their software architecture.

 Inspired by Brown and Wilsons' [Architecture of Open Source Applications][aosa], we decided to organize each description as a chapter, resulting in the present online book.

 This book is the third in volume the DESOSA series: The [first DESOSA book][desosa2015] resulted from the 2015 edition of the course, and contained architectural descriptions of ten (different) open source systems.
 The [second DESOSA book] followed a year later, including 21 architectural descriptions.

 [desosa2015]: https://delftswa.github.io/